markkolich/blog/content/entries/writing-versioned-service-apis-with-curacao-part1.md

 ### Part 2

-In the upcoming Part 2 of this series, I'll cover the routing of version specific requests with Curacao.
-This includes building a service that routes based on a custom header, and of course, the path.
+Next in this series, [Writing Versioned Service APIs With Curacao: Part 2](writing-versioned-service-apis-with-curacao-part2) discusses routing strategies with Curacao.

-Till next time, cheers!
+Enjoy!